 I once wrote a post about my feelings about sweet and sour pork.
-It’s never been one of my favorites, mostly because of all the additives (like corn syrup, food coloring and MSG) that go into the typical version of the dish.
-Bent on making it better, I came up with my own version with a light potato starch coating and a sauce made from black vinegar.
+It's never been one of my favorites, mostly because of all the additives (like corn syrup, food coloring and MSG) that go into the typical version of the dish.
+I like Japanese-style sweet and sour chicken with its light potato starch coating, loads of veggies, and a sauce made from black vinegar.

 The thing is, the thick batter and viscous cherry red sauce are hallmarks of this Chinese-American classic.
 Making a black vinegar sauce may taste a lot better, but it alters the soul of the dish, turning it into another dish entirely.
 So how do you make this iconic dish better?